laravel/framework/readme.md

 - Added `sort` method to support `Collection` class.
 - Reimplemented `keep` and `reflash` for preserving flash data across more than one request.
 - Fixed bug where flash data was not carried through multiple requests.
+- Added ability to pass `Closure` as third parameter to `Route::model` to determine not found behavior.

 ## Beta 4